-Note: This Fall there will be some "virtual" options in addition to In-Person outdoors labs to help mitigate challenges of COVID-19.
-Do not attend class if you are sick or have been exposed to someone who is sick.
-I offer many options for make-up work.
+Note: Please do not attend class if you are sick or have been exposed to someone who is sick.
+If you become sick this fall, message me and we will determine the best course of action for your required coursework.
 This class requires field-trips, the college does not provide transportation and carpooling is not encouraged due to COVID-19.
 Labs will vary by week so you must pay attention to Canvas announcements for each week.
 Labs are REQUIRED and count for almost 1/3rd of the course grade.

-See STUDENT COVID-19 QUICK FACTS Flyer in Canvas for COVID protocols
+- See CDC website for symptoms associated with COVID-19 - See STUDENT COVID-19 QUICK FACTS Flyer in Canvas for COVID protocols